near/chain-hosted-ui/README.md

 An RPC provider services requests for chain data.
 For resilience, gateways should ideally be capable of falling back to a different provider in the event the primary provider is experiencing degraded service.

 ## Getting Started

+> ℹ️ The current available release is an MVP.
+Please try it out and let us know how it helps fulfill your use cases!

+> ⚠️ The contract has not yet undergone a security audit.
+Until it does, we advise against depositing large sums of NEAR

 At this time, the easiest way to get started is by cloning this repository.
 Ultimately, the goal is to publish an NPM package providing bundle configuration and component presets.
 Until then, new applications may take advantage of the